SamAtkinsonModeste/Project-8-API-Employee-Directory/README.md

 This is my eighth project for the [Front End Web Development Techdegree at Treehouse](https://teamtreehouse.com/techdegree/front-end-web-development).

 ### Description
-Communicating with an API to build a prototype for a company of a employee directory of employees, so they can share contact information with each other.
+Communicating with an API to build a prototype for a company of an employee directory of employees to share contact information.

 Communicating with APIs allows you to work with microservices and with vast databases to build useful tools and relevant information quickly and easily.